SEO Research

 The proposed format gives site owners a place to list important documentation, canonical resources, and concise summaries for language models or assistants that choose to fetch the file.
 On a large docs site, that can be useful.
 On an API platform, a standards site, or a research-heavy knowledge base, it can reduce ambiguity about which pages matter most.

-But the actual retrieval chain is less glamorous than that.
+The actual retrieval chain is less glamorous.

-What actually helps AI discovery in 2026
+What Actually Helps AI Discovery in 2026

 1. Crawlability, indexability, and snippet eligibility